-Our pupils, the black holes which let light into the eyes, don't just help us see, they also signal what's going on in our minds.
+Our pupils, the black holes which let light into the eyes, don’t just help us see, dilated pupils can also signal what’s going on in our minds.

-Here are 10 pieces of psychological research which show how changes in pupil size reveal many aspects of thought.
+Here are 10 pieces of psychological research which show how dilated pupils reveal many aspects of thought.

 1. I’m thinking hard